rjNemo/underscore/docs/content/docs/chaining.md

 date: 2021-12-31T13:11:41-04:00
 ---

-## NewChain
+## Of

-Calling `NewChain` will cause all future method calls to return wrapped objects.
+Calling `Of` will cause all future method calls to return wrapped objects.
 When you've finished the computation, call `Value` to retrieve the final value.

-Methods not returning a collection such as `Reduce`, `All`, `Some`, will break the chain and return `Value` instantly.
+Methods not returning a collection such as `Reduce`, `All`, `Any`, will break the chain and return `Value` instantly.

 ```go
 package main